 We strive to ensure that our grant-making effectively meets donors’ charitable interests and addresses the community’s changing needs.
 We view our grants as investments in the community which should be awarded wisely and fairly.

 Grants: How to Apply

 Many of our funds are what we call, advised which means they do not solicit applications for support.
 However, we encourage local nonprofits to regularly check the Current Grants Available list below (if none appear, none are currently available), for active grant opportunities.
-Once you are ready to pursue the application process, please create an account on our grant portal or sign-in to your existing account to apply.
+Once you are ready to pursue the application process, please create an account on our grant portal or sign-in to your existing account.